Romen-Adama-Dev/ITC-Dashboard/README.md

   - The SonarCloud badge at the top of this README reflects current status.

 - **Unit Testing**
-  - Jasmine + Karma for component and service tests.
+  - Karma for component and service tests.
-  - Running tests also generates a coverage report.

-- **End-to-End Testing**
-  - Integration with Cypress or Protractor can be configured as needed.

 - **Documentation (Compodoc)**
   - Generates automatic HTML documentation for services, modules, components and interfaces.